TimGallagher01/SunToWaterAcquisition/NewTeamAgreement.md

                                                                      Work Plan

 <b>How you will identify tasks, assign tasks, know when they are complete, and manage work in general?</b>
+* Link to the shared doc in your project plan.

 <b>What project management tool will be used? </b>

                                                                      Git Process

 <b>What components of your project will live on GitHub?</b>
+* Code, SLideshow, and Cooperation Plan
 <b>How will you share the repository with your teammates?</b>
+* GitHub invitation
 <b>What is your Git flow?</b>
+* Work on it everyday during class hours together
 <b>Will you be using a PR review workflow?
 If so, consider:</b>
+* If so, consider:Will be working together at the same time so there is no need for PR.
 <b>How many people must review a PR?</b>

 <b>Who merges PRs?</b>